The Waterton Biosphere Reserve Association (WBRA) is managed by a volunteer Board of Directors and part-time contract

 Nora Manners [Executive Director / Biosphere Reserve Coordinator]

 Nora has been the Coordinator of the Waterton Biosphere Reserve since 2009 and is also the Executive Director of the Waterton Biosphere Reserve Association.
 She has worked with conservation organizations since 2000 and prior to that was a Warden – working in a number of western national parks, finishing off her time with Parks Canada as the Wildlife Specialist for Wood Buffalo and then Jasper National Parks.
 Nora grew up on a mixed farm near Ghost Pine, Alberta and was happy to settle back into an agricultural community when she moved to the Waterton Biosphere Reserve in 2005.
 Nora runs a small cow-calf operation with her family south of Pincher Creek where they run a cattle grazing and hay production operation.
-She is an enthusiastic promoter of Waterton Biosphere Reserve and the philosophy of biosphere reserves worldwide.
+She is an enthusiastic promoter of the Waterton Biosphere Reserve and the philosophy of biosphere reserves worldwide.